proxyapps/proxyapps.github.io/_pages/docs.md

 4. Submit a pull request to the github repository of the proxy apps website.
 To do so:

       i.
-Add the files to the next commit
+Add the new files to the next commit
       ```sh
       git add proxy-desc/proxyapp.json _apps/proxyapp.md
       ```